DevExpress/devextreme-documentation/concepts/05 UI Components/PieChart/10 Series/30 Customize Appearance.md

-To change series color, use one of the following options:
+To change the color of a series, use one of the following options:

-- Specify a color [palette](/concepts/60%20Themes%20and%20Styles/20%20SVG-Based%20Components%20Customization/10%20Palettes/00%20Palettes.md '/Documentation/Guide/Themes_and_Styles/SVG-Based_Components_Customization/#Palettes') for the component.
+- Specify the color [palette](/concepts/60%20Themes%20and%20Styles/20%20SVG-Based%20Components%20Customization/10%20Palettes/00%20Palettes.md '/Documentation/Guide/Themes_and_Styles/SVG-Based_Components_Customization/#Palettes') for the component.
-- Specify a [color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color) for a series.
+- Specify the [color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/series/#color) for a series.
-- Specify a [color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/commonSeriesSettings/#color) for all series.
+- Specify the [color](/Documentation/ApiReference/UI_Components/dxPieChart/Configuration/commonSeriesSettings/#color) for all series.

-Besides color change, you can add a custom pattern or gradient fill to the series.
+You can also add a custom pattern or gradient fill to the series.

 Use the [registerPattern()](/api-reference/50%20Common/utils/viz/registerPattern(options).md '/Documentation/ApiReference/Common/Utils/viz/#registerPatternoptions') or [registerGradient()](/api-reference/50%20Common/utils/viz/registerGradient(type_options).md '/Documentation/ApiReference/Common/Utils/viz/#registerGradienttype_options') method to create a custom pattern or gradient.